vsolovyov/blog/content/migrations.md

 > consistent and easy way.
 They use a Ruby DSL so that you don't have to write
 > SQL by hand, allowing your schema and changes to be database independent.

 Looks like there are two purposes for these tools:

 * Database independent migrations
-* Automatic and easy migartions when possible
+* Automatic and easy migrations when possible

-I've personally used Django migrations (and when it was a separate tool called South) and skimmed docs for some other tools: Alembic, RoR migrations, Sequelize, TypeORM.
+I've personally used Django migrations and skimmed docs for some other tools:
+Alembic, RoR migrations, Sequelize, TypeORM.

 Database independent migrations
 --------

 Database independence is certainly useful for some Django-style "apps".
-They're essentialy libraries that define their own models and can update them in new versions.
+They're essentially libraries that define their own models and can update them in new versions.
 User management libraries come to mind, like [django-allauth](https://github.com/pennersr/django-allauth) or [python-social-auth](https://github.com/python-social-auth/).
 Without built-in